fermyon/ai-examples/blog-recommendation-ts/README.md

 ## Blog recommendation

-This is a example application showcasing a recommendation system for blogs
+This is a example application showcasing a recommendation system for blogs.
+Please make sure you've followed prerequiste instructions from the [parent README](../README.md) before following steps below

-### Prereqs

-- build spin from the `llm-sdk` branch
-- build spin-js-sdk from `add_sdk` branch of https://github.com/karthik2804/spin-js-sdk

-see [notion document](https://www.notion.so/fermyon/Spin-AI-Inferencing-Setup-e86964bf27fe48bdaf68d374d23b0e51) for more information.

 ### Steps to use